Home > Business > Commercial > Negotiate: a structured approach, an adapted attitude

 Share this page :

-Negotiation: a multi-step process
+Negotiation: a multi-stage process

-As the negotiation responds to specific communication patterns, the exercise can be deconstructed (and therefore prepared) according to a few key principles called the “6 Cs”:
+Negotiation follows specific communication patterns, and the exercise can be deconstructed (and therefore prepared for) according to a few key principles known as the "6 Cs":

 • Build